 Let’s give our cigar a straight cut:

-Get your best cigar cutter and hold the cigar on the bottom (the light area) in one hand exposing the head towards the label area for the cutter on the other hand.
+Step 2: Get your best cigar cutter and hold the cigar on the bottom (the light area) in one hand exposing the head towards the label area for the cutter in the other hand.

-Complete the cutting by lightly brush off the cut area to let off any dust, ready for smoking.
+Step 6: Complete the cutting by lightly brushing off the cut area to let off any dust, ready for smoking.
 After a clean strain cut, you are ready to light up your cigar and enjoy your smoke.

 Types of cigars